vechiato/vechiato.github.io/content/post/Book AI Engineering.md

 - Personal Reflection: This insight is critical for organizations transitioning into AI-powered systems.
 Instead of focusing on training models, companies should invest in infrastructure, APIs, and deployment pipelines.

-- Quote: “AI engineering is just software engineering with AI models thrown in the stack.” – Chip Huyen
+- Quote: “AI engineering is just software engineering with AI models thrown in the stack.”

 ## **Key Takeaway 2: Prompt Engineering is a Skill Worth Mastering**